mocbotau/ScuffBot/README.md

 - [x] Ping the six mans lobby channel when the lobby is created
 - [ ] Connect up the MMR system
 - [ ] Send players back to the general six mans voice channel after the game has been ended
-- [ ] Convert score reporting to win/loss reporting
+- [x] Convert score reporting to win/loss reporting
 - [x] Add administrative commands to manipulate six man lobbies
   - Added `close` command
-- [ ] Have bot automatically infer scores
-- [ ] Change score report system to a team win report

 # Bugs

 - [x] Users get kicked from queue even after finding a match
-- [ ] When captains select players after being deselected on the "choose players" prompt, the selected players get booted to the opposite team [COULD NOT REPLICATE]
 - [x] Captains are able to click select 1s players multiple times resulting in multiple 1s players in the party per team